Merck CEO says jury out on raising good cholesterol

-DAVOS, Switzerland The jury is still out on the benefits of increasing "good" HDL cholesterol, but the strategy remains worth pursuing, despite recent setbacks, the chief executive of said on Thursday.
+DAVOS, Switzerland The jury is still out on the benefits of increasing "good" HDL cholesterol, but the strategy remains worth pursuing, despite recent setbacks, the chief executive of Merck & Co (MRK.N) said on Thursday.

 Confidence in the HDL thesis suffered a fresh blow last month when a major clinical trial of Merck's Tredaptive medicine failed.
-That followed earlier failures with two other HDL-boosting drugs from Pfizer and Roche.
+That followed earlier failures with two other HDL-boosting drugs from Pfizer (PFE.N) and Roche ROG.VX.

 The Pfizer and Roche drugs worked differently to Tredaptive, by inhibiting a protein called CETP, and Merck is also developing a key experimental product in this area.